-My fathers words reflect my creative response to nature…vivid colour, texture, and atmosphere…
+My fathers words reflect my response to nature…vivid colour, texture, and atmosphere…